 Signals Analytics helps world leading brands uncover actionable insights from disparate data, driving smarter product decisions quicker and with less risk.

 As the director of UX and one of the first members of the new product department, I took an active part in the definition of the future product offering and all of its features, performed user research and testing, defined UX principles, built and nurtured a design team, evangelized the role UX plays in the success of our products and services, and more.

-When I joined Signals Analytics, I joined a successful company with multiple 'Fortune 500' companies as clients and years of consulting experience.
+When I joined Signals Analytics, a successful company with multiple 'Fortune 500' companies as clients and years of consulting experience,

-Signals was looking to expand its offering in the form of a product which is where I came in.
+it was looking to expand its offering in the form of a product.
 Transforming a service-oriented offering into a

 pre-packaged product is a challenging task, especially in a world that is dominated by consultants.